 History and Background

-The resolution was adopted by consensus during the plenary meeting of the Third Committee of the United Nations General Assembly on Thursday 10 November 2011.
-It was proposed and promoted by Brazil, following an original request by the Brazilian Federation of Associations of Down Syndrome, who worked with Down Syndrome International and its members to launch an extensive campaign to generate international support.
+Following the joint work of Brazil and Poland, the resolution was adopted by consensus during the plenary meeting of the Third Committee of the United Nations General Assembly on Thursday 10 November 2011.
+The resolution stemmed from an original request by the Brazilian Federation of Associations of Down Syndrome, who worked with Down Syndrome International and its members to launch an extensive campaign to generate international support.
 The resolution was eventually co-sponsored by 78 UN Member States.

 Down syndrome groups and associations around the world campaigned for their governments to co-sponsor the resolution.
 In addition, DSi launched an international petition for the adoption of World Down Syndrome Day by the UN.
 This received more than 12,000 signatures in a 2 week period and was presented to the Chair of the Third Committee.